kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Offline.md

     App->Player: play(localMediaEntry)

     @enduml
 	{% endplantuml %}

-## LocalDataStore
+### Using a LocalDataStore

-The constructor of LocalAssetsManager takes an optional [LocalDataStore].
-This object is **require** if the application downloads or plays DRM-protected content.
-The protocol has 3 functions:
+The constructor of a `LocalAssetsManager` takes an optional [LocalDataStore].
+This object is **required** if the application downloads or plays DRM-protected content.
+The protocol has three functions:
 - `save(key: String, value: Data)`
 - `load(key: String) -> Data`
 - `remove(key: String)`

-A simple implementation is provided in [DefaultLocalDataStore], but if the application has an existing persistent storage facility (such as a CoreData/SQLite db), it might be good idea to provide a different implementation.
+A simple implementation is provided in [DefaultLocalDataStore], but if the application has an existing persistent storage facility (such as a CoreData/SQLite db), it might be a good idea to provide a different implementation.

 [LocalAssetsManager]: https://kaltura.github.io/playkit/api/ios/Classes/LocalAssetsManager.html